-This creates, on a single sheet for each pupil, all his or her marks in every standardised test so that we can follow their progress, area by area.
-A graph is created which displays progress in each area - e.g. Reading, Spelling, Maths and Science (from Y3) - for each individual child.
+The iSAMS Assessment Tracker is a specially created computer program which gives us the following information on each pupil, all of his or her marks in every standardised test so that we can follow their progress, area by area.
 A table is created which makes clear in a colour-coded fashion whether the child is above or below the average for the year group and by what margin.